Is off-grid living the way forward for Dubai?

 Story highlights

-- The Sustainable City is a 2-million square foot off-grid complex built to consume zero net energy in Dubai
+- The Sustainable City is a 5-million square foot complex built to consume zero net energy in Dubai

 - As part of the community's award-winning model, all water is recycled on site, the complex is car-free, and the community grows its own vegetables